MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.2.0/intercept-survey-guidance.md

 ## What data is collected

-The intercept survey collects anonymized feedback about your satisfaction of Azure command line tools.
-The intercept survey does not collect any private or personal data.
+The survey collects anonymized feedback about your satisfaction of Azure command line tools and does not collect any private or personal data.

 While we appreciate the insights this data provides, we understand not everyone wants to be prompted to complete a survey.
 You can disable being prompted to participate in surveys with the